Edward Otho Cresap Ord II: Early life

-In July 1883, his father died in Havana, Cuba of yellow fever while en route from Vera Cruz, Mexico to New York City.
+In July 1883, his father died in Havana, Cuba, of yellow fever while en route from Vera Cruz, Mexico to New York City.
 Young Edward was given leave for his father’s funeral at Arlington National Cemetery which was attended by many politicians and Army personnel.

-His brother, Jules Garesche "Gary" (September 9, 1866 – July 1, 1898), was a United States Army First Lieutenant who was killed in action after leading the charge of Buffalo Soldiers of the 10th U.S. Cavalry up San Juan Hill.
+His brother, Jules Garesche "Gary", was a United States Army First Lieutenant who was killed in action after leading the charge of Buffalo Soldiers of the 10th U.S. Cavalry up San Juan Hill.
 History now records that "Gary" Ord was responsible for the "spontaneous" charge that took the San Juan Heights during the Spanish–American War in Cuba on July 1, 1898.

-Military career 1
+First military career

 Indian Wars

 Second Lieutenant Ord of the 22nd Infantry served in the Indian campaigns in Texas in 1880, and later commanded the Seminole Indian scouts in 1882 to about 1890.
 Since 1870, the U.S. Army invited Black Seminoles to return from Mexico to serve as army scouts for the United States.
 The Seminole Negro Indian Scouts (originally a black unit despite the name) played a lead role in the Texas Indian Wars of the 1870s.
 The scouts became famous for their tracking abilities and feats of endurance.
 Four men were awarded the Medal of Honor.
 They served as advance scouts for the commanding white officers and the all-black units known as the Buffalo Soldiers, with whom they were closely associated.
 After the close of the Texas Indian Wars, the scouts remained stationed at Fort Clark in Brackettville, Texas.

 First Lieutenant Ord participated in the feared revolt of the Ghost Dancers supposedly led by Sitting Bull in mid-December 1891 and took part in patrols in Montana trying to keep the peace through the end of 1892.
 This was during the time when Sitting Bull was killed.